Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 A common strategy is Pauli twirling \cite{OGorman2016,Bennett1995,Bennett1996,Knill2004} (or randomised compiling \cite{Wallman2016}), which is a knowledge-free tailoring strategy to convert non-Pauli error channels into Pauli error channels (\eqR{pauliNoise} of \secR{notation}).
 It involves stochastically sandwiching noisy gates between other (twirling) operators.
 In order for it to function correctly the twirling procedure should not introduce any non-Pauli errors, which, in general, means the twirling operators should be noise free.

-A similar strategy is Clifford twirling where one requires an enlarged twirling set, but the resulting channel is depolarising.
+A similar strategy is Clifford twirling, where one requires an enlarged twirling set, but the resulting channel is depolarising.
 In \citeRef{GooglePatent} they propose Clifford twirling the entire circuit, to obtain global depolarising noise, which is particularly easy to mitigate.

 We introduce local cancellation (LC) as an alternative to Pauli twirling, which achieves similar ends but has different requirements.
-The idea is that one finds, for each noisy gate, a stochastic combination of noisy gate variants that is equivalent to the noise-free gate followed by a stochastic noise channel.
+The idea is that one finds, for each noisy gate, a stochastic combination of noisy gate variants that is equivalent to the noise-free gate followed by a stochastic-noise channel.
 The full procedure is given in \appSR{LC} and requires knowledge of the noise model.
-However, here we shall consider the special case of applying local cancellation to a gate suffering from an over-rotation error for which we can apply hidden inverses perfectly (see \secR{HI}), to invert the over-rotation error channel.
+However, here we shall consider the special case of applying local cancellation to a gate suffering from an over-rotation error for which we can apply hidden inverses perfectly (see \secR{HI}), to invert the over-rotation-error channel.

-If we assume we have a noisy gate with an over-rotation error \(\eAngle\) then our locally cancelled gate is given by (see \eqRC{stochasticNoise}{rotationalErrors}{HiddenInverseGateError}):
+If we assume we have a noisy gate with an over-rotation error \(\eAngle\) then our locally-cancelled gate is given by (see \eqRC{stochasticNoise}{rotationalErrors}{HiddenInverseGateError}):